What are parliamentary committees?

 Committees are able to do things which it would not be possible to undertake in the large, formal environment of the House Chamber, or the second debating chamber, the Federation Chamber, such as finding out the facts of a case or issue, gathering evidence from expert groups or individuals, sifting evidence and drawing up reasoned conclusions.
 This kind of work is more effectively carried out by small groups of Members.

 An advantage of committees is that several of them can operate at one time enabling many more investigations to be conducted.
-Each committee has its own defined area of operation so that it is able to specialize and build up a body of expertise among its members.
+Each committee has its own defined area of operation so that it is able to specialise and build up a body of expertise among its members.

 Why are committees important?

-Parliamentary committees are one mechanism the House uses to keep a check on the activities of the Government.
+Parliamentary committees are one mechanism the House uses to keep a check on the activities of the government.
 Because they have extensive powers to call for people, including public servants, and documents to come before them, committees can thoroughly investigate questions of government administration and service delivery.
-Committees may oversee the expenditure of public money and they may call the Government or the public service to account for their actions and ask them to explain or justify administrative decisions.
+Committees may oversee the expenditure of public money and they may call the government or the public service to account for their actions and ask them to explain or justify administrative decisions.

 Committees can contribute to better informed policy-making and legislative processes.
 They help Members to access a wide range of community and expert views so that through the committee process, the Parliament is able to be better informed of community issues and attitudes.
 Committees provide a public forum for the presentation of the various views of individual citizens and interest groups.